TheHungrySomeone/Number-Guess/README.md

 # Number-Guess Game
 This is a very simple number guessing game.
+It asks for a nickname, asks you to guess a number, tells you if you're number is too high or to low, then tells you if you won.
 ## Dependencies
 * Bash